Water Line Repair Sint Maarten: What to Do

 What to do first if you suspect a leak

 The first step is simple – do not guess based on one symptom alone.
-A higher bill could mean irrigation trouble.
+A higher bill could mean trouble with irrigation.
 Low pressure could be a clogged fixture.
-But when several warning signs show up together, treat it seriously.
+But when several warning signs appear together, take them seriously.

 If you can safely access your water meter, watch the leak indicator with all fixtures turned off.
 If the indicator is moving, water is going somewhere.
-That does not automatically confirm the main line, but it tells you there is active flow when there should not be.
+That does not automatically confirm the main line, but it indicates an active flow where there should not be one.

 If the leak appears significant, shut off the main water supply.
 This limits damage while you figure out the next step.
 For homeowners, that is often the smartest move before digging, cutting, or trying a temporary fix that may make the repair harder later.